-Broadly, I am interested in how we represent various characteristics of our subjective experience and how they bubble into conscious awareness.
-More specifically, I am interested in the nature of perception across different modalities (e.g. vision & audition), how such perceptual information enters conscious awareness (via attention), and how these processes differ during altered states and pathological conditions (e.g. dreaming & coma).
+More specifically, I am interested in the nature of perception across different modalities, the relationship between attentional selection and conscious awareness, and how these processes differ during altered states and certain conditions (e.g. dreaming & coma).

 Currently, my research investigates the neural and psychological principles in multimodal perception and attentional selection.
 My approach utilizes a range of techniques including behavioral experiments, neuroimaging, and computational modeling to investigate both processes.